salahnomad/salahnomad.github.io/content/cultural-bridges/migration/morisco-compass-modern-diasporas/index.md

 - Resourcefulness modules developed in borderlands

 **This manifested when:**
-- My e-commerce business collapsed during COVID lockdowns (as told in [Chapter 14 of *Algorithmic Sardines*]({{< relref "/ebook/algorithmic-sardines" >}}))
-- Instead of despairing, I launched this blog - transforming physical limitation into digital expansion
-- Just as ancestors turned keys into plowshares, I turned failed ventures into philosophical frameworks of **[resilience]({{< relref "/rooted-futures/sustainable-nomadism/the-jbala-resilience-quartet" >}})**
+My e-commerce business collapsed during COVID lockdowns, a story of **[personal resilience developed](/about/story/olive-trees-and-algorithms/)** in the face of profound uncertainty.
+Instead of despairing, I launched this blog, transforming physical limitation into digital expansion.
+Just as ancestors turned keys into plowshares, I turned failed ventures into philosophical frameworks of **[resilience]({{< relref "/rooted-futures/sustainable-nomadism/the-jbala-resilience-quartet" >}})**.

 ### 3. **Adaptation as Creative Fusion (Eastern Approach)**
 {{< figure